sindresorhus/filter-obj/readme.md

 Type: `Function`

 A predicate function that detemines whether a property should be assigned to the new object.
-The function has the signature `filterFn(sourceKey, sourceValue, source)`.
+The function has the signature `filterFunction(sourceKey, sourceValue, source)`.

 #### includeKeys

 Type: `string[]`

 Array of property names that should be assigned to the new object.

 ## Related